neoforged/.github/primers/1.22/index.md

     - `Entity`
         - `getHeadLookAngle` - Calculates the view vector of the head rotation.
         - `updateDataBeforeSync` - Updates the data stored in the entity before syncing to the client.
+    - `EntityEvent#HIT` - An event fired when an entity is hit.
     - `LivingEntity`
         - `DEFAULT_KNOCKBACK` - The default knockback applied to an entity on hit.
         - `itemSwapTicker` - The amount of time taken when swapping items.